sciZer0/7/v/README.md

 On the other hand, the main task of developers is to build/make these systems as fast and efficient as possible.

-This paper proposes an idea of a new blockchain, specifically, a fast blockchain which is simultaneously:
+This paper proposes an idea of a new blockchain, specifically, a very fast blockchain which is simultaneously:

 * extremely-decentralized
 * extremely-democratic